CloudLabs-Samples/EduLabs/Security-ISV/Barracuda/Task 1: Accessing Barracuda Dashboard.md

    ![](../images/Picture17.jpg)

-1. After Providing information to the bottom of the Barracuda End User License Agreement page, It asks you to sign in.
+1. After clicking on Accept, you will be prompted to login which will be completed in Page No 4

  # Proceed to Task 2 - Getting started with the Azure Portal